“For I through the law died to the law that I might live to God.”

 Paul does not claim that he is a lawless person.
 He is no law unto himself.
-His point is that law has no claim on him.
+His point is that the law has no claim on him.
 The law declared him a sinner and punished him for his sin through Christ.
 Now he is free from the law because Christ fulfilled the law.

 The law has no authority over the Christian because Christ fulfilled the demands of the law by His death on the cross.

 The law has no more authority over us now that we have died to it by Christ’s death.
-When a woman’s husband dies, her legal relationship to her husband dissolves.
+When a woman’s husband dies, her legal relationship with her husband dissolves.
 When Christ died for our sins, we died to the law.
 The law can no longer condemn us.